-It is understood and expected that an employee will discuss with his/her dean/director/librarian any matter relating to an alleged grievance.
-The dean/director/librarian shall notify the Director of Human Resources and the Association of any complaint giving rise to such a discussion.
+It is understood and expected that an employee will discuss with his/her Dean/University Librarian any matter relating to an alleged grievance.
+The Dean/University Librarian shall notify the Assistant Director Advisory Services (Academic) and the Association of any complaint giving rise to such a discussion.
 This discussion is to be informal in nature and directed at improving communication and solving problems.
-The dean/director/librarian shall notify the Director of Human Resources and the Association of the result of this discussion.
-The employee shall complete the section of the grievance form headed 'details of complaint stage'.
+The Dean/University Librarian shall notify the Assistant Director Advisory Services (Academic) and the Association of the result of this discussion.
+If at any point in the informal grievance process the Association determines that the informal process has failed, a Stage 2 grievance may be filed.
+If the grievance is settled at Stage 1, all decisions, agreements and resolutions shall be committed to writing and a copy shall be provided to CUASA.